The Social Transmission of Bias

-Past research on gender discrimination has traditionally focused on understanding the direct influence of individuals’ gender prejudice (e.g., sexism).
+Research on gender discrimination has traditionally focused on understanding the direct influence of individuals’ gender prejudice (e.g., sexism).
 But prejudice can also manifest indirectly.
-Non-prejudiced individuals sometimes serve as vessels for the transmission of others’ prejudice.
+Non-prejudiced individuals sometimes serve as vessels for the transmission of others’ prejudices.
 People often accommodate or adhere to others’ unpalatable views, such as sexism or racism.
 In one line of research at SRBL, we investigate these attitude accommodation processes, seeking to understand how and why people pass along the perceived social biases of others.

-For example, in one project, we examine the “third-party prejudice effect,” a phenomenon in which people make discriminatory hiring decisions because they are concerned with maximizing the fit between the new hire and the existing company members (Vial, Brescoll, & Dovidio, 2019).
+For example, our research has examined the “third-party prejudice effect,” a phenomenon in which people make discriminatory hiring decisions because they are concerned with maximizing the fit between a new hire and the existing company members (e.g., Vial et al., 2025).
 These concerns stem from the perceived formal demands of the hiring manager role, which promote the accommodation of the inferred prejudices of others.
 The studies revealed that, regardless of their own attitudes toward women in the workplace, people in charge of making a hiring decision were less likely to hire a woman if they had reason to believe that someone in the organization harbored sexist attitudes.
 The studies also showed that assuaging role-relevant concerns about organizational fit can reduce people’s tendency to accommodate others’ prejudice in hiring decisions.

-These findings have important theoretical implications, as they shed light on the way that gender bias spreads in organizations, and they highlight the influence of beliefs about roles (in this case, role-related duties and demands) in producing social inequalities.
-A focus on this process of attitude accommodation also has important practical implications, as it shifts attention away from trying to influence people’s own attitudes (which has proven to be quite difficult) and instead it strongly suggests that efforts should be directed towards addressing the motivations at the root of people’s tendency to accommodate others’ prejudice.
+These findings have important theoretical implications, as they shed light on how gender bias spreads in organizations, and they highlight the influence of beliefs about roles (in this case, role-related duties and demands) in producing social inequalities.
+Focusing on attitude accommodation also has important practical implications, as it shifts attention away from trying to influence people’s own attitudes (which has proven to be quite difficult) and instead strongly suggests that efforts should be directed towards addressing the motivations at the root of people’s tendency to accommodate others’ prejudice.

 Vial, A. C., Bosak, J., Flood, P., & Dovidio, J. F. (2021).
 Individual variation in role construal predicts responses to third-party biases in hiring contexts.
 PLoS ONE, 16(2): e0244393. https://doi.org/10.1371/journal.pone.0244393.
 PDF.